purpleX33/purpleX33/README.md

 - 👋 Hi, I’m @purpleX33
-- 👀 I’m Data engineer by proffesion and currently studing Masters of Data Science in Swinburne University of technology.
+- 👀 I’m Data engineer by profession and currently studing Masters of Data Science in Swinburne University of technology.
 - 📫 How to reach me email at pratik3.3k@gmail.com
 - 📑 Read my articles at https://medium.com/@pr4tik33